mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

 **Style:** The Ghosts of Creuss are a very mobile race as they can maniuplate worm-holes or the areas around them to their needs.

+>Homeworlds: Creuss (4/2); delta wormhole
+>
+>Starting Units: 1 carrier; 2 destroyers; 2 fighters; 4 infantry; 1 space dock
+>
+>Starting Tech: gravity dirve
+>
+>Commodities: 4
+>
+>Promissory Note: Creuss Iff - At the start of your turn during the action phase: Place or move a Creuss wormhole token into either a system that contains a planet you control or a non-home system that does not contain another player's ships.
+Then, return this card to the Creuss player.
+>
+>Abilities
+>
+>Quantum Entanglement: You treat all systems that contain either an alpha or beta wormhole as adjacent to each other.
+Game effects cannot prevent you from using this ability.
+>
+>Slipstream: During your tactical actions, apply +1 to the move value of each of your ships that start its movement in your home system or in a system that contain either an alpha or beta wormhole.
+>
+>Creuss Gate: When you create the game board, place the Creuss Gate where your home system would normally be placed.
+Then, place your home system in your play area.
+>
+>Special units
+>
+>Hil Colish (flag ship): co 8/cm 5/m 1/ca 3; sustain damage; this ship's system contains a delta wormhole.
+During movement, this ship may move before or after your other ships
+>
+>Race tech
+>
+>Wormhole Generator (blue; req.
+BB): At the start of the status phase, place or move a Creuss wormhole token into either a system that contains a planet you control or a non home system that does not contain another player's ships
+>
+>Dimensional Splicer (red; req.
+R): At the start of a space combat in a system that contains a wormhole and 1 or more of your ships, you may produce 1 hit and assign it to 1 of you opponent's ships.

 ![The Arborec]({{ site.baseurl }}/images/races/Arborec.jpg "The Arborec")